thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 {: id="ssl-ports"}
 ## Required ports

-To use ThoughtSpot webservice securely, make sure to allow incoming connections to Thoughtspot nodes/cluster on TCP port 443.
+To use ThoughtSpot webservice securely, ensure that TCP port 443 is open to accommodate incoming connections to Thoughtspot nodes and clusters.

 {: id="ssl-configure"}
 ## Configure SSL for web traffic